Yuvrajscheema/mech_325_report/main.typ

 )
 \
 $K_t = 2.5$ as sharp fillet is used for the shaft shoulders.\
-$N = 2.0$ is chosen for our design since aluminum is a ductile material and the design factor is in the range of $1.5 < N < 2.5$.
+$N = 2.0$ is chosen for our design factor since aluminum is a ductile material and the design factor is in the range of $1.5 < N < 2.5$.
 \
 Substituting the values into the minimum diameter equation, we get:
 $